 We have developed third-generation antisense technology that we believe produces drugs that are more stable, specific, efficacious, and cost effective than other antisense or ribozyme compounds.
-Our NEUGENE compounds are distinguished by a novel backbone chemistry which replaces the natural or modified backbones of competing antisense or ribozyme technologies.
+Our NEUGENE compounds are distinguished by a novel backbone chemistry which replaces the natural or modified backbones of competing technologies.